Libya

 The chart compares the evolution of remittances sent from Mexico to Libya and the remittances that Mexico receives from Libya.

-In the third quarter of 2025, Mexico received US$0 in remittances from Libya, while Libya received US$0 in remittances from Mexico.
+In the first quarter of 2026, Mexico received US$0 in remittances from Libya, while Libya received US$114 in remittances from Mexico.